Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 15, 2019

-So, it's important that you understand this concept of who the aggressor is.
-I would say in a nutshell, the aggressor is whoever's the most violent in an illegal way.
-Meaning, in a way that would permit them to be arrested and prosecuted for domestic violence.
+So, you must understand this concept of who the aggressor is.
+I would say, in a nutshell, the aggressor is whoever's the most violent illegally, which means in a way that would permit them to be arrested and prosecuted for domestic violence.
 That's what they're looking at.

-This concept of an aggressor, when you think about someone being aggressive and violent, that is part of it, but the other part of it is, you're being aggressive and violent in an unlawful manner, meaning in a manner that's going to be able to show that you were unreasonable in a domestic dispute.
+This concept of an aggressor, when you think about someone being aggressive and violent, is part of it.
+Still, the other part of it is you're being aggressive and violent in an unlawful manner, meaning in a manner that's going to be able to show that you were unreasonable in a domestic dispute.

 You hit the other party when they didn't need to be hit.
 I mean, if somebody attacks you and you defend yourself, as long as you use reasonable force in defending yourself, you have a good argument that you didn't do anything wrong.